 Color blindness, also known as color vision deficiency, is the inability to see color distinguish colors.
 Color blindness affects a large number of individuals across the world, with approximately 8% of all Caucasian males and 0.5% of females experiencing problems with some forms of color deficiency.
 This means that 1 of 20 users may not be able to see a website in its full beauty.
 For these viewers with color blindness, the text and images may be fuzzy and unrecognizable.
-Fortunately, there are numerous assistive software products for color blind people using Windows computer.
+Fortunately, there are numerous assistive software products for color blind people using a Windows computer.
 Five of them have been discussed below.

 Computer Software for Color Blindness